top of page

 Breast Implant Illness (BII) has been termed to refer to a constellation of vague symptoms, including chronic fatigue, joint/muscle pain, memory/concentration problems, skin rashes, anxiety, depression, headache, hair loss, gastrointestinal problems, etc. Patients have reported these symptoms after breast augmentation, either immediately or years later.

 BII is not currently recognized as an official medical diagnosis.
 It is poorly understood, as there are no diagnostic tests or diagnostic criteria.
-No concrete tests can confirm association or causation of breast implants with these symptoms.
-Some suggest that BII is related to an autoimmune reaction to the implant material.
-Many symptoms are associated with autoimmune and connective tissue disorders, such as lupus, rheumatoid arthritis, and scleroderma.
+No concrete lab or blood tests can confirm association or causation of breast implants with these symptoms.
+Some suggest that BII is related to autoimmune and connective tissue disorders, such as lupus, rheumatoid arthritis, and scleroderma.
 However, only some patients with BII actually get diagnosed with a specific autoimmune or connective tissue disorder.

 Existing medical literature does not show a definite association or causation between breast implants and autoimmune/connective tissue diseases.
 Nevertheless, Dr. Lisa Hwang acknowledges that these symptoms may develop in select individuals.
 Her approach is to first rule out other potential causes.
 If the symptoms persist, breast implant removal can be considered with the understanding that the symptoms may not necessarily resolve following surgery.